Astronomy Essentials

 What’s an eclipse season?
 It’s an approximate 35-day period during which it’s inevitable that at least two (and possibly three) eclipses will take place.
 Typically, there are two eclipses in one eclipse season, and two eclipse seasons in one calendar year.
 So we typically have at least four eclipses per year.
 Eclipse seasons repeat in cycles of 173.3 days (somewhat shy of six calendar months).

-Why don’t you see that many eclipses then?
+So, why don’t you see that many eclipses then?
 To see a lunar eclipse, the moon has to be above your horizon.
 So it has to be night, or close to night, and that only happens for half of Earth at once.
 Solar eclipses are even harder to catch.
-A total solar eclipse can be seen only from a narrow track along Earth’s surface.
+In fact, a total solar eclipse can be seen only from a narrow track along Earth’s surface.
 The accompanying partial solar eclipse can be seen only in areas adjacent to that track.

 The September-October eclipse season features a very shallow partial lunar eclipse on September 17-18, 2024, and an annular solar eclipse on October 2, 2024.